Consett went seven points clear at the top of the Northern League after their quality shone through in a 3-1 win at West Allotment Celtic.

 A minute later, at the other end, Consett came close to an opener as a scramble in the box resulted in three efforts on goal being blocked and saved from close range.

 The game came to life on 31 minutes when Consett took the lead.
 A short corner routine saw Jake Orrell drive to the byline and send in a low cross, and after skipper Arjun Purewal’s initial flick was blocked, top scorer Dale Pearson tapped the ball home from a couple of yards out against one of his old clubs.
-It was his 16th goal of the season.
+The goal, pictured top, was his 16th of the season.

 Rui Martins had a chance to level on 34 minutes when he took a shot from just outside the box, but it was deflected wide for a corner which came to nothing.